appliedfm/vstyle/docs/source/project_structure.rst

       * Build all of the dependencies in :file:`dep/`.
       * Build the rest of the project.
    * The following command must work in a newly-created :command:`opam` switch with no additional setups: :samp:`opam install --deps-only ./coq-{myproject}.opam && make`
+   * If the project has multiple variants, the following command must work in a newly-created :command:`opam` switch with no additional setups: :samp:`opam install --deps-only ./coq-{myproject}-{variant}.opam && make {myproject}-{variant}`

 *Rationale:*